wambabriand/kata-java-bankAccount/README.md

-#This repo has 2 spring boot projets.
+# This repo has 2 spring boot projets.
+BankAccount and Calculator

 # Calculator
 Launch the app as sprig app use this api to add two number
 ex: http://localhost:8080/api/calculator?equation=1;2

-# kata-java-bankAccount (HEXAGONAL ARCHITECHTURE)
+# BankAccount (HEXAGONAL ARCHITECHTURE)

 For BankAccount I used the HEXAGONAL ARCHITECHTURE.
 I used H2 database